ericakfranz/start-page/README.md

 The structure is designed for you to be able to move sections around however you want them.
 It also includes three different types of sections:

 1. A section divided into columns of three that simply displays links.
+2. A section that does not have a major heading and just displays a row of links with favicons.
-2. A section meant to be dedicated to one project.
+3. A section meant to be dedicated to one project.
 It displays the primary site links on the left (in the manner mentioned above) and a section to the right where you add groups of resources pertaining to the project.

 The entire structure is responsive.
 Why?
 I don't know.
 Maybe you find that useful locally. :)